“You can’t have a mid-life crisis in the airline industry, because everyday is a crisis.” – Herb Kelleher

 Now, using the theory as a reference, we will compare the best airlines on the survey – Southwest (highest percentage of promoters) with the worst airline – United (highest percentage of detractors).
 The analysis will help us break down the major reasons for customer dissatisfaction and analyze the key areas of improvement for each airline.

 Southwest vs United: What Separates the Best from the Worst

 For plotting the competitive performance graph, the NPS framework was broken down into elemental blocks, so that the importance of each driver can be accurately gauged.
 While the grey horizontal scale spans the industry average, the blue dot indicates the score of the airline on that scale.

 As you can make out from the comparison, Southwest leads the sector in almost every industry and relationship driver, except a few, like seat comfort or in-flight entertainment.
 However, a quick look at the importance-performance graph tells us that improving seat comfort or in-flight entertainment would have a negligible impact on the overall customer satisfaction.

 On the other hand, United scores low on almost every driver, right from staff friendliness to brand reputation.
 So, how does it identify which areas need the most attention?
 If we have a look at the importance-performance graph for United, it becomes simple to understand which drivers need to be prioritized.

-For instance, improving product features, reliability of services or in-flight entertainment quality would have a major impact on customer satisfaction, which was probably not the case with Southwest.
+For instance, improving product features, the reliability of services or in-flight entertainment quality would have a major impact on customer satisfaction, which was probably not the case with Southwest.